 Law 4,adopted in 1993 by Minister Ronchey, opened the doors of national museums to private agents willing to take over the management of the so-called "auxiliary services" (bookshops and museum shops, cafeterias, merchandising, etc.).
 Subsequent financial laws have broadened the scope of private intervention, extending it to core museum activities such as education and exhibitions.
 Leg.
 Decree 368/98 enabled the Ministry for Heritage to temporarily hand over the management of certain museums and other heritage institutions to ad hoc private foundations.
 Another more indulgent measure (Budget Law 2002) would simply allow the Ministry to privatisepublic services aimedat increasing access tocultural heritage.
 All these measures have been substantially endorsed, and subsequently further modified – by calling for more stringent requirements – under the new Heritage and Landscape Codex (see chapter 5.3.3).

 For the time being, though, experiments with the public-private partnership have been carried out so far more frequently either at the local level (Rome, Venice..), or in the framework of state-local cooperation.
-The latter was the case of the Egyptian Museum of Turin (see chapter 7.1), the first national museum to be transformed, in 2004, into a public / private foundation, with the participation of MIBACT and the local public authorities, along with the local banking foundations.
-More recently, in 2010, MAXXI – the new state museum for contemporary arts – received foundation status as well: which recently (2015) enabled it to open up to ENEL as a significant private partner (see chapter 8.1.1) – was given foundation status: although the foundation is presently only supported by the state, in the future it could be opening up to private entities.
+The latter was the case of the Egyptian Museum of Turin (see chapter 7.1), the first national museum to be transformed, in 2004, into a public / private foundation, with the participation of MiBACT and the local public authorities, along with the local banking foundations.
+In 2010, MAXXI – the new state museum for contemporary arts – received foundation status as well: which recently (2015) enabled it to open up to ENEL as a significant private partner (see chapter 8.1.1).

-Italy's action in the heritage field is presently more and more focused on its modernisation through the adoption of new technologies for the conservation and promotion of its historical and artistic assets – satellite archaeological prospects, digital cataloguing systems, information services for visitors, digital accessibility (also in agreement with Google), etc. - often in partnership with other countries in the framework of EU projects (see chapter 3.4.3 and chapter 4.2.11).
+Italy's action in the heritage field is presently more and more focused on its modernisation through the adoption of new technologies for the conservation and promotion of its historical and artistic assets.
+Thus acting on satellite archaeological prospects, digital cataloguing systems, information services for visitors, digital accessibility (also in agreement with Google), etc. - often in partnership with other countries in the framework of EU projects (see also chapter 3.4.3 and chapter 4.2.11) has become a priority.